MetaBytez/advent_of_code/2020/README.md

 # [Advent of Code 2020](https://adventofcode.com/2020)
-Each day is done in Python3 and one other language, for a total of 26 different languages for the full set.
+Each day is done in Python3 and at least one other language.
+I'll to make it as diverse as possible, but there are only so many "reasonable" options, and even fewer "unreasonable" options I'm willing to attempt.

-## Language Calendar
+## Additional Languages Calendar
  - Day 01 - [LOLCODE](http://www.lolcode.org/)
  - Day 02 -
  - Day 03 -